 - If you have an electric garage door opener, find out where the manual release lever is located, and learn how to operate it.
 Sometimes garage doors can be heavy, so get help to lift it.
 If you regularly use the garage as the primary means of entering your home upon return from work, be sure to keep a key to your house with you, in case the garage door will not open.

 Protect sensitive electric equipment, such as computers, VCRs and televisions, by installing a surge suppresser or other power-protection devices.

 Or protect appliances from possible power surges when electricity is restored.
 Unplug appliances and computers, if possible, and turn off nonessential lights.
 Turn off any heat-producing electric equipment such as toaster ovens, electric stove tops, or hair curlers.
 Leave one light fixture on so you know when power is restored.

 Use your smart phone for outage updates from Kenergy.
 The co-op has an outage map that provides many details.
-Also, the co-op posts messages on Twitter and Facebook about every 15 minutes during large-scale outages.
-You can access the outage map, tweets and Facebook posts with a smart phone, which does not require electricity.
+Also, the co-op posts messages on Twitter about every 15 minutes during large-scale outages.
+You can access the outage map and tweets with a smart phone, which is powered by a battery.

 Make sure your smoke alarms have fresh batteries.
 Even those alarms that are wired to your home’s electrical system should have a fresh back-up battery.

 Have an emergency plan in place, including back-up power supply, if a member of your household depends on life support or needs other medical equipment.